Thalrion/Udacity-Full-Stack-Developer-Nanodegree/README.md

 for different categories & develop an API to power the Quiz Gameplay.

 Used tech stack:
-- React Components as frontend (mainly provided by Udacity Team)
+- React Components as frontend (provided by Udacity Team)
 - Python3 and Flask for server language and API development
 - `cors` to handle access to the API
 - `unittest` for automated testing of APIs